tmax818/tmax818.github.io/_posts/2019-01-26-command_line.markdown

 There are numerous tutorials available that will show you how to set up your computer to run Linux along side you Windows operating system.
 I used [this](https://www.youtube.com/watch?v=x1ykDpSzpKU&t=192s) one, but there are many available.

 I started learning to code on Windows and I probably could have saved hours of frustration if someone had given me this advice early on.
 I started by installing Ubuntu along side Windows.
 I did all my coding on Ubuntu.
 I found myself booting Linux every time I turned on my machine.

-Eventually, like the dog shit in my backyard or the trash in the can, I disposed of Windows and my computer has never smelled, or functioned better.
+Some will say that in terms of privacy and advocacy for the [Free Software Movement](https://en.wikipedia.org/wiki/Free_software_movement), Ubuntu is just as bad as Windows.
+To these individuals I say, touche!
+I admit that I don't feel confident enough to drop Ubuntu yet.
+The resources available for Ubuntu are abundant and I feel I still need that crutch.
+However, I am saying that Ubuntu can be likened to training wheels that I will eventually remove.